karlseguin/Alternator/readme.md

 Until `.js` files are provided (once this thing isn't completely useless), you can start the server via `coffee app.coffee`.

 ## Errors
 By far the trickiest part to emulate will be the possible errors and other edge-cases.
 Hopefully the story will get better with time.
-As of now, we do try to handle the basic, such as creating a table which already exists or deleting a table which doesn't exist.
+As of now, we do try to handle the basic, such as creating a table which already exists, deleting a table which doesn't exist, and input validation.